kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/ancestrylibrary/README.md

 ## Some of OCLC's notes for this stanza

-This is the configuration to use for Ancestry Library in config.txt :
+Ancestry Library Edition requires the following database stanza in config.txt :

 PROXY BY PORT